 Contrast updates the library data approximately every 24 hours.
-Your Contrast installation pulls the data from a Contrast database hosted on the cloud.
+If you have internet access, your Contrast installation pulls the data from a Contrast database hosted on the cloud.
+If you don't have internet access (air-gapped installations), you can download the data manually.

-- Download the Contrast Installer (page 646) from the Contrast Hub or by using curl commands. (page 645) - Review the system requirements (page 643) and sizing recommendations (page 644).
+- Download the Contrast Installer (page 668) from the Contrast Hub or by using curl commands. (page 667) - If you don't have internet access (air-gapped installations), download the library data manually (page 692). - Review the system requirements (page 665) and sizing recommendations (page 666).